 Step 3: Download and Share

 After your grayscale video has been processed, you can download it to share with your friends or on social media.
-Kapwing is free to use, but you will see a small watermark in the bottom left corner that you can pay to remove.
+If you're not signed into a Kapwing account, sign in or sign up using your Google or Facebook account – once you've signed into a Kapwing account, the watermark in the lower right corner will be removed from your final image.